-A freelancer’s biggest challenge is often finding clients.
-That’s where services like Upwork come in as helpful platforms for clients and freelancers to find each other and establish a business relationship.
+A freelancer’s biggest challenge is finding clients.
+That’s where services like Upwork come in.
+These helpful platforms help clients and freelancers find each other and establish a business relationship.
 Whether you are looking for extra cash or a serious source of income, it’s almost impossible to ignore Upwork.
 Today we are going to teach you the ins and outs of getting started with it.

 - How to make money on Fiverr as a creative professional